Transportation and Roads

 If the walkway is in front of a residence or business, it is the responsibility of the owner to maintain the walkway.
 If it has become a hazard, please call the RCMP/Bylaw Complaints line at (780) 788-4000.

 All other sidewalks and trails are looked after by Road Maintenance Services or the Parks Department.
-Please use the online Report-A-Problem form and leave your name and number so a staff member can follow up with your report if needed.
+Please use the PULSE Online form and leave your name and number so a staff member can follow up with your report if needed.

 What transportation options are there for seniors and people with disabilities?